 HIV/AIDS-Related Cancer: Statistics

-ON THIS PAGE: You will find links to other parts of this website for information about the number of people who are diagnosed with a cancer related to human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS) each year, as well as general information on surviving the disease.
-Remember, survival rates depend on several factors.
+ON THIS PAGE: You will find links to other parts of this website for information about the estimated number of people who will be diagnosed with a cancer related to human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS) each year.
+You will also read general information on surviving the disease.
+Remember, survival rates depend on several factors, and no 2 people with cancer are the same.
 Use the menu to see other pages.

 HIV/AIDS-related cancers are uncommon.
 Because of this, there are not specific statistics available for cancers related to HIV/AIDS.
 However, people with HIV infection have a higher risk of developing cancer than people without HIV infection.
-They are 500 times more likely to be diagnosed with Kaposi sarcoma, 12 times more likely to be diagnosed with non-Hodgkin lymphoma, and 3 times more likely to be diagnosed with cervical cancer.
+In the most recent estimate from the National Cancer Institute (from 2017), they are 500 times more likely to be diagnosed with Kaposi sarcoma, 12 times more likely to be diagnosed with non-Hodgkin lymphoma, and 3 times more likely to be diagnosed with cervical cancer.
 People with HIV infection also have a higher risk of dying from cancer than people with the same cancers but without HIV infection.

 To learn more about the general statistics for a specific HIV/AIDS-defining condition, visit the sections on this same website on: